joaquincuervo/NodesImport/README.md

 Select any combination of nodes, Dots and Backdrops and click **Import Selected Nodes**.
 They land in your live Nuke session wired correctly to each other.
 Any inputs that point to nodes outside your selection — a Read node you already have in your comp, for example — come in disconnected, ready to wire up manually.

-The entire import registers as a **single undo action** — press Ctrl+Z once to undo the whole import.

 After importing, the status bar shows a summary with the count broken down by node type (e.g. *"✓ Imported 12 node(s): 3 Grade, 2 Merge2, 1 Blur"*).

 ### Expression Link Detection